Should You Buy or Rent a Home?

 Advantages of Homeownership

-If you choose to buy a home, there are a number of benefits.
-Your monthly mortgage helps you work toward gaining equity in your home.
 You may also have the option of borrowing against that equity with a home equity loan or line of credit.
-And if you choose to sell your home, you may be able to earn a profit, depending on whether the value of that home has increased.
+And don't forget that you may be able to earn a profit if you sell your home, depending on whether the value of that home has increased.

 Tax Advantages